On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Motivation and main results

-\begin{corollary} Let $R$ be a rational map and $c$ be a critical point such that $\sigma_{n}(c)=o(n)$ and the individual postcritical set $P_c$ is bounded.
-Assume that $\sigma(c)$ does not converge to $0$ barycentrically.
-Then $R$ is an unstable map. \end{corollary}
+\begin{corollary} Let $R$ be a rational map and $c$ be a critical point such that $\sigma_{n}(c)=o(n)$.
+Suppose further that the individual postcritical set $P_c(R)$ is bounded.
+If $\sigma(c)$ is not Abel convergent to $0$, then $R$ is an unstable map in the one-parameter family $R_\lambda=R+\lambda$. \end{corollary}

-\begin{proof} By contradiction, if $R$ is a stable rational map, by assumption and Proposition \ref{prop.motivation} there exists a constant $C$ such that As the right hand side of the latter converges to $0$, the spectrum $\sigma(c)$ barycentrically converges also to $0$, which is a contradiction. \end{proof}

-Let us note that if a sequence converges then the sequence of finite barycenters converges to the same limit.
-The reciprocal fails to be true: consider for instance an oscillating sequence between two terms.
-Moreover, many unbounded sequences are barycentrically convergent.
+Let us note that if a sequence $\{a_n\}$ converges then the sequence of Abel averages converges to the same limit.
+The reciprocal fails to be true.
+Many unbounded sequences are Abel convergent.

-On the other hand, by results due to A. Avila \cite{AvilaInfPert}, G. Levin \cite{LevinAnalytic} and P. Makienko \cite{MakRuelle}, if the series $\sum_{n=0}^\infty \sigma_n(c) $ is absolutely convergent then the map $R$ is unstable whenever the individual postcritical set $P_c$ satisfies further additional conditions (which always hold, for example, in the case of polynomials).
-Let us note that a good behavior of the spectrum (such as convergence or, even better, absolute summability) forces extra conditions on the individual postcritical sets; compare with Corollary \ref{cor.motivation} and the work of Avila, Levin and Makienko cited above.